hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] the tree sequence is resizeable both left and right, this can be reversed
 - [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence and the snap indicator is shown
 - [ ] the day sequence can be dragged to the middle layer, it will snap onto the tree sequence
-- [ ] the night sequence can't be dragged or resized beyond the timeline bounds
+- [ ] the night sequence can't be dragged or resized beyond the left timeline bounds
 - [ ] double clicking on the sky sequence brings you to a new tab named 'sky sequence' containing the sequence view
 - [ ] when clicking the "+" button a sequence is in the hand, which can only be dropped on a timelinelayer and changes color when you are not able to place the sequence
 - [ ] right clicking on a sequence brings up a context menu
 - [ ] clicking the buttons in the MenuBar sets the ScrollPosition to the beginning/end of the interactive/beginning of the next/previous sequence
+- [ ] moving a sequence to the right will make the active area (light grey) larger
+- [ ] When making the zoom factor higher/lower with the input field, the length of the sequences adapt accordingly, the cursor updates its position and the whole scrollytelling can still be scrolled through

 ### TimelineLayer: